-The key assumptions and estimates used in deterring the FVLCD was calculated using discounted after-tax cash flows based on cash flow projections in the Corporation's current life of mine plans.
-These projected cash flows were changed for latest expectation of future metal prices, future capital expenditures, production costs estimates, discount rates and exchange rates.
-FVLCD was determined by calculating the net present value ("NPV") of the future cash flows expected to be generated by the mine.
-The estimates of future cash flows were derived from the most recent LOM plans.
-Based on observable market or publicly available data, including spot and forward prices and equity sell-side analyst forecasts, we make an assumption on future gold prices to estimate future revenues.
-The key assumptions used by the Corporation for their impairment testing are: gold price per ounce \$1,300; discount rate of 12%; LOM years of 10; and Brazilian Reais to US\$ exchange rate of 2.35.
+The key assumptions and estimates used in determining the FVLCD were indicative offers received by the Corporation to purchase MRDM and forecast cash flows associated with the plan of operating the mine at a lower planned production capacity due to the current water shortfall.
+The projected cash flows cover a 12 month period based on the latest expectation of future metal prices, future capital expenditures, production cost estimates and exchange rates.
+Based on observable market or publicly available data, including spot and forward metal prices, we make an assumption on future gold prices to estimate future revenues.
+The key assumptions used by the Corporation in the projected cash flows for their impairment testing are: a future gold price of \$1,200 per ounce; a Brazilian Reais to US\$ exchange rate of 3.2:1; and an ore grade of 1.8g Au/t.